TILseg/TILseg/doc/Components.md

    	  	  	- save_cluster_overlays(bool): generate image containing individual clusters overlayed on the original patch
    	  	  	- save_all_clusters_img(bool): generate image of all the clusters
    	  	  	- save_csv(bool): generate CSV file containing contour information of each TIL segmented from the patch
    	  	  	- random_state(int): random state to specify repeatable kmeans model
    	  	- Outputs:
-   	  	  	- IM_labels (np.ndarray): labels from fitted sptail model
+   	  	  	- IM_labels (np.ndarray): labels from fitted spatial model
    	  	  	- dbscan_fit (sklearn.cluster.DBSCAN): fitted spatial model object
    	  	  	- cluster_mask_dict (dict): dictionary containg the filenames of the patches without the extensions as the keys and the binary cluster masks from segment_TILS as the values
    	  	  	- cluster_index (int): cluster label from kemans that had the highest contour count.
 This is the cluster label that was fed into the spatial model for further classification.